ipugh-xm/xm-labs-steps-signalfx/README.md

 # Installation

-## SignalFx Setup
-1. Go to Integrations > xMatters.
-(It should be under the "Notification Services" section)
-2. Create a new integration, filling in the name to identify the notification, and for the URL use the one given in the `Inbound - SignalFx` step in your xMatters Flow.
-3. Add the xMatters integration to an alert as a recipient.

-4. In SignalFx, go to your user profile and select `Access Tokens` from the tabs on the left.
-Create a new an Access Token from that menu.
-5. Use this value to fill in the API Token Constant in xMatters.

 ## xMatters Setup
 1. Download the [SignalFx.zip](SignalFx.zip) file onto your local computer
 2. Navigate to the Developer tab of your xMatters instance